selfup/scnnr/README.md

 #### Help

+Either use the `-h` flag or no flags at all to get help info.

+Without the `-h` flag and/or all required args, `scnnr` will exit with a status code of 1:

 ```
-$ ./main -h
+$ scnnr
-Usage of ./main:
   -d string
+        REQUIRED
             directory where scnnr will scan
   -e string
+        REQUIRED
-        a comma delimted list of file extensions to search
+            a comma delimted list of file extensions to scan
   -k string
+        REQUIRED
             a comma delimted list of keywords to search for in a file
-  -r
+  -r    OPTIONAL
-        wether to use the regex engine or not - defaults to false
+            wether to use the regex engine or not
+            defaults to false and will not use the regex engine for scans unless set to a truthy value
+            truthy values are: 1, t, T, true, True, TRUE
+            flasey values are: 0, f, F, false, False, FALSE

+ERROR - scannr has required arguments - please read above output - exiting..
 ```

 #### Single Keyword